Logo

 Address unspoken ageism

 One of the biggest challenges in adopting these new competencies of Gen Z is resistance to change.
-A far stronger bridge is needed between industry, academia and Gen Z to prepare recent graduates for the workforce.
+A far stronger bridge is needed among industry, academia and Gen Z to prepare recent graduates for the workforce.

 Why are some businesses struggling to adapt to Gen Z?
 A significant reason is the generational gap.
 Older executives and management might harbour ageist and other negative views about Gen Z. It tends to be corporations with the most rigid structures and hierarchies that find it difficult to accommodate the creative thinking and entrepreneurial spirit that Gen Z brings to the table.